anlutro/blog/pages/about.md

 Frameworks/platforms: Flask, Angular, Laravel, Symfony, NodeJS
 Tools: Vagrant, Salt, Git, Github

+Fluent in English and Norwegian, both written and spoken.
+Know some German, not enough to have a fluent conversation.

 ## Notable personal projects

 - [Autarky](https://autarky.lutro.me) - a PHP framework.

-## Language

-Fluent in English and Norwegian, both written and spoken.
-Know some German, not enough to have a fluent conversation.

 ## Interests

-Computers, programming, music, movies, TV shows, guitar, travel
+Mainly computers and programming.
+Other than that, standard stuff like movies, TV shows, travel.
+I play the guitar.